lukasroegner/homebridge-sonos-multiroom/README.md

 * If your HomeKit motion sensors do not support an occupancy mode (i.e. they only show "motion detected" for some seconds), you can use delay switches (e.g. **homebridge-delay-switch**) with a timeout of some minutes to switch the Sonos accessories ON and OFF.
 * Use HomeKit shortcuts to set a default volume for each zone in the early morning.
 * Use HomeKit shortcuts to disable LEDs at night.
+* Add radio stations or playlists into the Sonos favorites.
+Use the `sonos-favorites` endpoint to retrieve the URI.
+Now, you can use the `POST` action with the parameter `current-track-uri` to play your radio station or playlist.